How We Support Crime-Fighting Canines

 The Belchertown K-9 Unit is made up of K-9 Apache and K-9 Theia.
 Together, the animals have a skill-set that includes bomb, explosives, ammunition and gunpowder detection, and they are trained in searches such as illegal narcotics, missing persons and recovery of evidence.

 The K-9 Unit is on call 24 hours a day, seven days a week.
 During these hours, they cover the entire town’s jurisdictional territory.
 The unit relies 100 percent on donations.

 “It’s very heartwarming to me,” says Adam of the grant.
 “This unit started 10 years ago from nothing.
 To have the citizens of the town—the customers at Florence Bank—vote for us lets me know we’re appreciated, that we’re doing a good thing.
 We’re running a good program.”

 Adam notes that the grant funds were also used to pay for dog food, which costs $60 a bag, and for annual certifications that cost the unit between $300 and $400.

-The Belchertown K-9 Unit was one of 57 area nonprofits to receive a grant at our March 21 awards event, at which we celebrated reaching the $1.05 million mark in giving over nearly 20 years through our Customers’ Choice Community Grants program.
-This year we presented $100,000 in awards ranging from $500 to $5,000 to 57 community nonprofits.
+The Belchertown K-9 Unit was one of 57 area nonprofits to receive a grant at the 2018 awards event, at which we celebrated reaching the $1.05 million mark in giving over nearly 20 years through our Customers’ Choice Community Grants program.
+In 2018, we presented $100,000 in awards ranging from $500 to $5,000 to 57 community nonprofits.

 To learn more about the Belchertown K-9 Unit or keep up with how they’re serving our communities, visit them on their Facebook page.